spang-lab/urnc/docs/internal/jc_todos.md

 This document contains a list of issues, that should be solved before the journal club talk at May 20, 2025.

-## Write internal/usage.md

-This document should contain everything I want to show live on Tuesday, including a ton of screenshots.

 ## Make sure that all CLI commands are documented

 Every command should contain a short description of the command and its arguments as well as a link to the online documentation.